 Ending MRR (January 31): $376K

 The bridge shows they grew $43K in net new MRR, which is 12.9% month-over-month growth.
 But look at the composition: 74% came from new customers ($48K), 19% from expansion ($12K), offset by 20% erosion from contraction and churn ($17K combined).
+The volume impact from new customer acquisition and expansion played a significant role in driving the increase in MRR.

 This company celebrated strong growth, but the bridge revealed a problem.
 Their new customer acquisition was masking the fact that existing customers were eroding at 5% monthly ($17K erosion on $333K base).
 Fix that erosion and growth accelerates dramatically.
 Miss it and you hit a wall when new acquisition slows.